triniwiz/nativescript-stripe/publish/instructions.md

 ./publish.sh
 ```

 Create a new github release at https://github.com/triniwiz/nativescript-stripe/releases.
+Upload the build in `./package'.